Silently install the Okta Browser Plugin for Internet Explorer

 This can be especially helpful if you are using LogMeIn without administrator rights to install the plugin.
 If you attempt to use the commands natively instead of using the batch file, the Taskkill returns a 123 and causes LogMeIn to abort.

-Configure white-listing to suppress the appearance of the Choose add-ons button during the plugin installation so that end users cannot interfere with the installation.
+Configure white-listing to suppress the appearance of the Choose add-ons button during the plugin installation to prevent end users from interfering.

 For a Windows OS, Internet Explorer uses a CLSID (class identifier) to set the whitelisting policy.
 To set this policy on your system, do the following: